schizel19/essential-developer-notes/Ch1_Planning/Notes/Singletons and Global Instances.md

 // Singleton() not allowed
 ```

 In the book, a Singleton should be open for extensions and modifications in the future.
-As such, there are two ways to make it:
+As such, there are two ways to make it (in Swift):

 ```swift
 class MediaClient {